ReconfigureIO/UX/docs/source/tutorial_1_hist_parallel.rst

 You can now simulate the program using the ``reco sim`` command.
 This is a really useful stage in our workflow as it allows you to see how the program will run on the FPGA before the more time-intensive build step.

-.. sidebar:: Getting in the queue
+.. admonition:: Getting in the queue

     Simulation should normally only take around 5 minutes but could be up to 30 minutes depending on what else is in the queue.